I am going to share secrets that how can become from good to great leaders, no one ever share with you.

 As simple as it was!!

 We as human beings are also designed to fly higher like the eagle, but we cling on tightly to the comfort zones of pleasure, laziness, addictions that bring us temporary reliefs.
-Leaders break their comfortable zone to fly higher like the eagle.
+Leaders break their comfort zone to fly higher like the eagle.